How to get a DMV appointment in California?

 How to book a California DMV appointment

-- Go to dmv.ca.gov/portal/make-appointment and click "Make an Appointment"
+- Go to the DMV appointment booking page and click "Make an Appointment"

 - Enter your ZIP code or city; the system shows nearby offices with next-available slots